Master in International Business Management

 Computer simulations are useful tools for learning and applying concepts.
 This module will include a computer simulation for entering international markets and expansion strategies.
 The course is designed to enable students to experience this, playing the role of a director of a major electronics company.

-Lecturer: Dorina Popescu-Nicoara, University lecturer at several institutions.
+Lecturer: Dorina Nicoara-Popescu, University lecturer at several institutions.

-The Master in International Business Ma is complemented with lectures, bootcamps and seminars which will be held in each of the blocks.
+The lifelong learning master's degree in International Business Management is complemented with lectures, bootcamps and seminars which will be held in each of the blocks.
 These additional activities are performed by renowned professionals in the project management field who, through videoconferencing, will introduce students to their experiences and case studies.

 OBS has an online methodology where the core is the student.
-Always endorsed by active lecturers of international prestige, who share their knowledge to enhance the professional development of students through a flexible, collaborative method and with personalized monitoring.
-The objective is to create a unique educational experience that allows the assimilation of knowledge in a practical way.
+Always backed by active and internationally renowned lecturers, who share their knowledge to enhance the professional development of students through a flexible, collaborative method with personalised monitoring.
+The aim is to create a unique educational experience that allows the assimilation of knowledge in a practical way.

-Student ON has the student as a fundamental pillar and, therefore, throughout the course the students have their Program Manager, an academic figure who accompanies them in a personalized way.
+Student ON's fundamental pillar is the student and, for this reason, throughout the course students have their Programme Manager, an academic figure who accompanies them in a personalised way.

-After successfully completing the Master and having carried out the pertinent procedures, you will receive the OBS Business School diploma.
-In addition, you will have the possibility of obtaining a diploma from the University of Barcelona, as long as you meet the academic, documentation, payment and administrative requirements.
+After successfully completing the Master's degree and having completed the relevant procedures, you will receive the Master's degree from OBS Business School.
+In addition, you will have the possibility of obtaining a Lifelong learning Master's degree from the University of Barcelona (UB), provided that you meet the established academic, documentation, payment, and administrative requirements.

-In order to obtain it, you must have a university degree.
-If you do not have a degree, once you have successfully completed the Master's evaluations, you will obtain a university extension diploma from the University of Barcelona.
+To obtain it, you must have a university degree.
+In the exceptional case of not having this degree and having passed the Master's evaluations, you will obtain a Higher University Diploma from the University of Barcelona (UB).

-At OBS we are committed to our own qualification that allows the updating of the programs in each edition, unlike the official qualification that requires long periods of approval by government institutions that hamper us to be at the forefront in the knowledge that companies demand today.
-Our programs are focused on professionals who want to update their skills while living an international experience.
-The value proposition of OBS Business School is based on a global academic approach rather than on the officialization of the contents by local administrations.
+At OBS Business School we are committed to our own degree that allows us to update the programmes in each edition in order to be at the forefront of the knowledge demanded by companies today.
+Our programmes are focused on professionals who want to update their management skills while living an international experience, basing our value proposition on a global academic approach.

-The students of our Master in International Business Management come from different backgrounds and industries.
+The students of our Master's Degree in International Business Management come from different backgrounds and industries.
 However, they all have a common goal: to enhance their management skills in order to boost their professional careers.